We do the opening, the unit, and the flashing.

 - roof movement that breaks rigid seal points

 If the frame is still solid and the glazing is intact, repair is usually the right move.
-Replacement only becomes necessary when the frame is deteriorating, the glazing is cracked or fogged beyond repair, or the system was installed in a way that can't be reliably corrected.

 We’ll usually walk both options on site before anything is decided.